-Though you may have worked diligently to burn off fat, you might be thinking your legs could benefit from some thigh exercises to sculpt the muscle and provide definition.
+Though you may have worked diligently to burn off fat, you might be thinking your legs could benefit from an inner thigh workout at the gym to sculpt the muscle and provide definition.
 It's fairly simple to target the muscles on the insides of your upper legs.
 Any movement that draws your legs together, or pulls one in front of the other, activates your inner thigh muscles.
 Add weight to the movement to increase the challenge and build and define the muscle.

 You have your choice at the gym of machines that work your inner thighs.
 Try the adduction lever machine or the cable machine, to name a couple.

 If you've seen the leg machine for inner thighs that has you sit and place your legs apart on either side of padded leg rests, you know what the lever seated hip adduction machine looks like.
 While seated, you press your legs together against resistance provided by the machine.

 You can adjust the resistance by moving the levers.
 Some versions of this machine use a weight stack for resistance while other ones employ air hydraulics.
 The ones that use hydraulics give your outer thighs a workout, too, when you press your legs apart.
 According to ExRx.net, you can mount the machine with the leg levers together.

 You can use a cable machine to perform inner thigh toning exercises by attaching an ankle cuff or handle to the lower pulley on the stack and then buckling the cuff into place or slipping one of your feet through the handle.

 Turn your body so that the weight stack is to your side — the same side that is attached to the machine.
 Draw your weighted foot in front of your free leg and hold it for a beat, according to ExRx.net.
 Slowly allow your weighted leg to return to the starting position while controlling the movement and not allowing the weight to jerk your leg back.

 3. Hip Sled